 $7,000 > $5,000 (cost to replace)

-Still unsure if you should repair vs replace your furnace?
-An Edmonton heating services company can help!
+After reading this section of our Furnace Buying Guide, are you still unsure if you should repair vs. replace your furnace?
+Our Edmonton heating services company can help!
 As Edmonton homeowners, the experts at ProSolutions Heating Inc. are familiar with the local climate.
 As a result, we can help you decide if it makes sense to replace your HVAC system or if it would be more cost-effective to repair it.

 PRO TIP: got furnace problems and want to save the hassle (and cost) of calling in a professional?
 Try these DIY furnace troubleshooting tips before you call a heating company.